Wild Curiosity next 20 miles

 Woman Hollering Creek

 At one time, back in the early '80s, the Highway Department sign

 at Woman Hollering Creek actually did read Woman Hollow Creek.
 It

 who put up the signs & told them what the name of the creek actually

 was.
 This was when there was an effort to identify the names of

 the names on them.
 There are a lot of 'Five Mile Creek,' 'Fifteen

 Mile Creek,' & similar signs, because some of the creeks didn't

 out of town on the County Seat road."

 Along State 16 below San Antonio there's Macho Creek.
 This has nothing

 to do with the modern usage of the word 'macho.'
 'Macho' is the

 There's a creek in Seguin, tributary to the Guadalupe, that apparently

 has never had a name.
 At any rate, when the state tried to find

 out the name of the creek so a sign could be put up, no one--not

 a name. - C. F. Eckhardt, September 06, 2006

 Woman Hollering Creek

 The local story I was told about Woman Hollering Creek dates back

 possibly Comanches.
 Her husband and other men from the settlement

 woman.
 She was raped, tortured, and then murdered on the banks of

 on occasion.
 Be that as it may, on old Republic-period maps the

-la Llorona." - C. F. Eckhardt, Seguin, September
+la Llorona." - C. F. Eckhardt, Seguin, September 02, 2006

 WOMEN HOLLERING CREEK: SAN ANTONIO

 The Myth Is: A Women drowned her childern and she was crying because

 she killed them.
 I've heard that you can hear her calling their

 names and weeping, I guess you'd say.

-The Indian Myth Is Not True.
+The Indian Myth Is Not True. - Crystal Martin, July 08, 2008

-Maps dating from the 1830s give the name 'Arroyo de la Llorona' to the stream
+from the 1830s give the name 'Arroyo de la Llorona' to the stream

 now known as Woman Hollering Creek. - C. F. Eckhardt, Seguin,

 I enjoy reading

 your website.
 In regards to Woman Hollering Creek, here is some

 The creek itself starts at Randolph Air Force Base, in the